-Students who wish to leave AIE and transfer their units to other institutions must file with Administration a transfer request stating the institution they wish to transfer their units to.
+Students who wish to leave AIE and transfer their units to other institutions must file a transfer request with Student Services stating the institution they wish to transfer their units to.
 The application must also have attached verification that the student has been accepted to the institution the student is wishing to transfer the units to.